moleculerjs/site/source/docs/0.13/validating.md

 Moleculer has a built-in validator module.
 It uses the [fastest-validator](https://github.com/icebob/fastest-validator) library.

 ## Built-in validator
+It's enabled by default, so you should just define `params` property in action definition which contains validation schema for the incoming `ctx.params`.

+**Example**
 ```js
 const { ServiceBroker } = require("moleculer");